Field: 20th Century, Comparative, Cultural, Women & Gender, Science/Medicine

-I am a historian of gender, sexuality, and medicine in the twentieth century United States and the Pacific Rim.
-I am intrigued by the ever-present tension between objectivity and subjectivity in medical theories and practices, and by the historically changing ways in which doctors, patients, and caregivers have grappled with such tension.
+I am a historian of gender, sexuality, and illness in the twentieth century United States and the Pacific Rim.
+I am intrigued by the ever-present tension between objectivity and subjectivity in medical and cultural practices, and by the historically changing ways in which sufferers, caregivers, and physicians have grappled with such tension.
 I have written on the history of psychiatric and psychoanalytic approaches to homosexuality in my first book Private Practices: Harry Stack Sullivan, the Science of Homosexuality, and American Liberalism (Rutgers, 2011).
-My current research concerns Japanese American and Korean American survivors of the atomic bombs dropped on Hiroshima and Nagasaki in 1945, tentatively titled Bombing Americans: Gender and Trans-Pacific Remembering after World War II.
-In this work, I am exploring racial, gender, and cross-national identities that emerged in Asia and Asian America in post-colonial contexts, and a range of grass-roots activism that took shape in response to the nuclear destruction–patient rights, civil rights, anti-war and -nuclear activism.
+My second monograph concerns Japanese American and Korean American survivors of the atomic bombs dropped on Hiroshima and Nagasaki in 1945, titled American Survivors: Trans-Pacific Memories of Hiroshima and Nagasaki (Cambridge, 2021).
+In this work, I have explored gender, racial, cross-national identities that emerged in Asia and Asian America in post-colonial contexts, and a range of grass-roots activism that took shape in response to the nuclear destruction: patient rights, civil rights, anti-war and -nuclear activism.
 I continue to be fascinated by personal experiences and memories of trauma, pain, and illness, and how they coexist and collide with social and cultural institutions.
-My co-authored book (with Shinpei Takeda) Hiroshima/Nagasaki Beyond the Ocean (Yururi Books, 2014), published in both English and Japanese, introduces oral histories that Shinpei and I have conducted with North American and South American survivors of the atomic bombings.
-I work with graduate students in the US modern history, history of gender and sexuality, Asian American history, history of medicine and science, and history of nuclear weaponry.
+My current project is about the history of disability among Asian Pacific Islander Desi Americans.
+I work with graduate students in the US modern history, history of gender and sexuality, Asian American history, history of medicine, and history of nuclear weaponry.